In this section

 has_threat

-The function that receives one optional argument filter, i.e. the ThreatFilter table (absence of argument equals using an empty table).
-It returns a Boolean value
+Function that accepts one optional argument—filter, i.e. the ThreatFilter table (the absence of an argument is equivalent to using an empty table).
+It returns a Boolean value:

-true—if the HTTP message body contains a threat that meets specified filter condition;
+•true—if the HTTP message body contains a threat that meets the specified filter condition;

 Function